Jeffery2004/Gmail_Management_App_HappyFox/README.md

 By default, the app runs using the local database (`emails.db`).
 To enable real-time Gmail access, follow the steps above to set up the Gmail API and OAuth credentials.
+Please note that the Email data shared with you does contain any Personally Identifiable Information (PII).
+All personal identifiers have been removed  prior to transmission.

 ---
 ````